stevavoliajvar/stop_cloudflare/PEOPLE.md

 # "Cloudflare, we have a problem"

 - This is a list of voices.
-If you want to add your blog feel free to do so.
+Thank you for sharing your opinion.
-- Disclaimer: This **does not** mean we endorse you.
+  - Disclaimer: This _does not_ mean we endorse you.

 | 🖼 | 🖼 |
 | --- | --- |